The Deployment and Tactics of Roman Light Infantry Units

 Skirmishing and Harassment

+The primary tactic of the velites was continuous harassment.
+They would advance, throw javelins, and then retire, often in waves.
+This created a "storm of javelins" that gradually sapped enemy strength.
+The cumulative effect could be devastating: even if few men were killed, the constant pressure drained morale and disrupted formations.
 Classical sources describe velites as "tricky" fighters.
 They would feign retreat to draw enemies into a trap, only to be supported by hidden maniples.
-This "false withdrawal" was a staple of Roman trick plays.
+This "false withdrawal" was a staple of Roman tactical trick plays.

-Anti-Elephant Tactics
+Anti-Elephant and Anti-Chariot Tactics

 One of the most famous tactical uses of velites was against war elephants—a terrifying weapon of the Hellenistic and Carthaginian armies.
 Elephants were vulnerable to harassment.
 Velites were specifically tasked with targeting elephant handlers and stabbing the beasts' trunks and legs with their javelins.
-At the Battle of Zama, velites formed a screen that, combined with the legionary's tactics, created lanes for the elephants to charge through harmlessly, leading to their capture or stampede.
+At the Battle of Zama, velites formed a screen that, combined with legionary tactics, created lanes for the elephants to charge through harmlessly, leading to their capture or stampede.

 Supporting the Heavy Infantry

 After the initial skirmish, velites did not simply disappear.
 They remained behind the battle lines, ready to support.
 For example, if a legionary maniple was being pressed, velites could rush forward to throw javelins into the enemy's flank.
 They were ideal for exploiting breaches in the enemy line, as their speed allowed them to penetrate gaps before the enemy could react.
-In pursuit, they were indispensable.
-While heavy infantry slogged in formation, velites could sprint after fleeing enemies, preventing them from rallying.
+In pursuit, they were indispensable: while heavy infantry slogged in formation, velites could sprint after fleeing enemies, preventing them from rallying.

 Training and Discipline